 What We Do Instead

 We do, however, still talk about Santa during the holidays!!
-Here are some of the things we do:
+Here are some of the things we do.

 Tell about the real Saint Nicholas

 Santa Claus is based on the story of Nicholas, a rich young man whose parents died at an early age.
 He was raised by a bishop, and he gave away his money to buy toys and food for the poor and needy in his town.
-He devoted his life to Christ, and became a bishop himself.
+And he devoted his life to Christ, and became a bishop himself.